 WordPress monetization matters!
-Whether you want to have additional income or you want to turn your website into a money-making machine, WordPress allows you plenty of opportunities to grow in revenue, especially with advertising.
+Whether you want to have additional income or you want to turn your website into a money-making machine, WordPress allows you plenty of opportunities for site advertisement to grow in revenue.

 There are web owners that make good money from running ads.
-But in most of the cases, nobody became an instant millionaire by allowing ad space alone.
+But in most cases, nobody became an instant millionaire by allowing ad space alone.

-Nevertheless, running ads on a WordPress website still makes sense and in this article, we’ll take a look at some of the methods of WordPress monetization that you can use to increase your revenue through your favorite CMS.
+Nevertheless, running site advertisements on a WordPress page still makes sense and in this article, we’ll take a look at some of the methods of WordPress monetization that you can use to increase your revenue through your favorite CMS.

-Perhaps the most popular way to monetize your WordPress website is Google AdSense.
-It is an advertising network run by Google, which provides you with the possibility to increase your revenue by showing text, images, videos, and another engaging type of content.
+Perhaps the most popular way to monetize your WordPress website is Google AdSense site advertisement.
+It is an advertising network run by Google, which provides you with the possibility to increase your revenue by showing text, images, videos, and other engaging types of content.

 Running Google AdSense on your website is fairly easy because Google supervises the relationships with the ad buyers.
 They collect the payments, take their management fee, and send you the rest of the money.

-Google AdSense allows you to run PPC (Pay-per-click), which implies that you’ll earn money whenever the user clicks on one of the ads, and advertisers will be only charged when someone clicks the ad as well.
+Google AdSense allows you to run PPC (Pay-per-click) site advertisement, which implies that you’ll earn money whenever the user clicks on one of the ads, and advertisers will be only charged when someone clicks the ad as well.

 All in all, it’s a nice way to earn passive income, and to learn how to set it up properly on your WordPress site, see this video from WpBeginner:

 WordAds is the authorized WordPress.com advertising program that web owners can utilize.
 With WordAds, you can feature ads from external ad networks such as Google, Facebook, AOL, and more.
-Learn more about WordAds.
 You have a couple of options for running WordAds on your website:

-- Running ads on all of your pages and share the better part of the revenue with WordPress.
+- Running ads on all of your pages and sharing the better part of the revenue with WordPress.

 - Signing up for WordPress VIP, which is intended for enterprise websites, and using WordPress.com Business where you can run your own ads.

-You can also run your own ads on your self-hosted WordPress site, with WordAds being available for all Jetpack uses in Premium and Professional plan.
+You can also run your own ads on your self-hosted WordPress site, with WordAds being available for all Jetpack uses in Premium and Professional plans.